-Nags Head Fishing Pier, a 252-441-5141, is near Milepost 12 on the Atlantic side.
+Nags Head Fishing Pier, $\mathbf{\pi}$ 252-441-5141, is near Milepost 12 on the Atlantic side.
 It's 750 feet long, with all the usual facilities, including a tackle and bait shop and clean, well-kept restrooms.
 There's also a nice restaurant, where the staff will clean and cook your catch for you.
 There's a games room to keep the kids occupied when they've had enough fishing.
 You can rent gear on the spot and the fishing is good.
 Bluefish, sea trout, spot, croaker and flounder are all available.
 Open 24 hours daily year-round.

-Pier, near the intersection of Highways 64/264 and 12 at Whalebone Junction.
+Jennette's Pier, a 252-441-6116, is four miles south of Nags Head Pier, near the intersection of Highways 64/264 and 12 at Whalebone Junction.
 Jennette's is 540 feet long.
 It's quite old, first built in 1939 and rebuilt several times since then, but it has all the facilities necessary for a great day out.
 There's a snack bar where you can get cold drinks, including beer on tap, and light food, a games room with coinoperated machines, and a bait and tackle shop where you can rent equipment.
 Open 24 hours daily from mid-April through November.